floriankraemer/floriankraemer.github.io/_posts/Is-Clean-Code-worth-the-Trouble.markdown

 ## Startup Agility vs. Scale-Up Stability

 Why would you build a "big ball of mud" intentionally?
 In startups, it makes sense – prove your business model fast, even if the code is "relatively crappy."
-Speed to validation trumps perfection; excessive cleanliness can kill momentum.
-But as you transition to scale-up, refactor toward maintainability and flexibility.
-This enables experiments, like A/B testing features, without breaking everything.
+Some people like to call this "pragmatic code with deferred refactoring".
+Speed to validation trumps perfection; excessive cleanliness can kill momentum, this is also true.
+But as you transition from start up to scale-up, refactor toward maintainability and flexibility.

 ## Architectural Strategies for Contextual Quality